darkquasar/darkquasar.github.io/_posts/2018-11-10-THL04-AwesomeKB.md

 ## Can we make this AwesomeKB even more Awesome?

-Now that you ask, there are three things on the pipe, which, if I find time to add -and they fit within an EC2 t2.micro instance without degrading access performance- I will:
+Now that you ask, there are a few things on the pipe, which, if I find time to add -and they fit within an EC2 t2.micro instance without degrading access performance- I will:

-1. Add [GoAccess](https://goaccess.io/get-started) Log Analyzer.
+1. Add [GoAccess](https://goaccess.io/get-started) **Log Analyzer**.
 This will allow us to visualize stats about any visits to your KB from a nice web-based gui.
-2. Add a ReadTheDocs server, so that connecting to your private GitHub repo hosting your **amazing documentation** and updating your docs would be a breeze.
+2. Add a **ReadTheDocs server**, so that connecting to your private GitHub repo hosting your **amazing documentation** and updating your docs would be a breeze.
 3. If deploying ReadTheDocs is an overkill, then adding a commandline option to the **darkquasar/inca-sphinx** so that it listens for Github webhooks and re-builds the documentation that way.
+4. Add a *self-service* facility bestowing users with the ability to **create an account** and be granted access based on some pre-defined criteria (like their emails)

 Have any other ideas?
 Please feel free to send me a PR or propose new things.